demisto/content/Packs/FireEyeHX/README.md

 Make sure to configure the syslog timestamp format to be RFC-3339 UTC.

 ### CEF format logs
-In order to configure FireEye HX to send cef logs, refer to FireEye HX "Endpoint Security Server System Administration Guide".
+In order to configure FireEye HX to send CEF logs, refer to FireEye HX "Endpoint Security Server System Administration Guide".

 For further assistant, contact the tech support of FireEye HX.